 The problem is that the Eurozone meets many criteria for austerity to be self-defeating.
 The Eurozone:

-- Has seen persistent recession in southern Europe.
-Unemployment rates are very high, leading to a persistent loss in output (not just a cyclical loss)
+- Has seen a persistent recession in southern Europe.
+Unemployment rates are very high, leading to a persistent loss of output (not just a cyclical loss)